-Grants AI
+Grants AI MVP

 An Academia case study

-The problem with how Academics apply for grants today
+How Academics apply for grants today

 Academics are often responsible for funding all or some portion of their research.
 The proposal writing process can require 100+ hours of writing and compiling details needed for a single proposal.
 Then, multiply that by 6*, which is a lower-end estimate for how many grants a researcher might need to submit within a year.